 It is well known that a map into Euclidean space is harmonic if and only if its component functions are harmonic functions.
 So any choice of a set of harmonic functions as components produces a harmonic map into Euclidean space.
-It is easily checked that this is not true for infinity harmonic maps in general.
-Nevertheless, we have the following method to construct infinity harmonic maps into Euclidean space using infinity harmonic functions.
+It is easily checked that this is not true for infinity-harmonic maps in general.
+Nevertheless, we have the following method to construct infinity harmonic maps into Euclidean space using infinity-harmonic functions.